AFC wins 3rd straight Pro Bowl, 26-7 over NFC in Orlando

+The AFC led 20-0 early in the fourth quarter Sunday, looking like it might notch the first shutout in Pro Bowl history.
+But Dallas’ Dak Prescott found Atlanta’s Austin Hooper for a 20-yard score on fourth down with 9:09 remaining.

+Mahomes completed 7 of 14 passes for 156 yards and was named the offensive Most Valuable Player.
+New York Jets safety Jamal Adams, who had an interception and a sack, was the defensive MVP.
+Each got a luxury vehicle.

-AFC players will get $67,000 each for the victory, $8,000 more than the guys who lose the Super Bowl next week in Atlanta.
+Each player on the AFC will get $67,000 for the victory, $8,000 more than the players who lose the Super Bowl next week in Atlanta.
 The Pro Bowl losers will get $39,000 each.

-The AFC defenders earned their share of the pot.
-The conference allowed the NFC 148 total yards and 10 first downs while intercepting three passes and notching seven sacks.
+The game turned comical late, with several offensive guys playing defense and a few defenders taking offensive snaps.

 The NFC had plenty of chances before that.
 The conference failed to score on a fourth-and-goal run early.
 Chicago’s Mitchell Trubisky, Minnesota receiver Adam Thielen and Prescott threw interceptions.